-The convergence on green paint (85.4\%) and physical barriers (combined 64.6\%) indicates that visibility and protection emerged as dominant design principles.
-As P12 explained during design exploration: {``The green makes it unmistakably clear where cyclists should be, and the bollards give that physical reassurance that cars can't drift into the lane.''} The preference for parked-car-side buffering aligns with participants' explicit concerns about dooring hazards, as noted by P8: {``The buffer next to parked cars is essential.
-I've seen too many door-zone incidents to skimp on that protection.''} The diversity of parameter combinations (48 design solutions) demonstrates that StreetDesignAI supported flexible exploration while revealing consistent strategic priorities.
+The convergence on green paint (85.4\%) and physical barriers (combined 64.6\%) suggests that visibility and protection emerged as primary design principles.
+The preference for parked-car-side buffering aligns with participants' explicit concerns about dooring hazards (P8: ``The buffer next to parked cars is essential.
+I've seen too many door-zone incidents to skimp on that protection'').
+The diversity of parameter combinations (48 design solutions) demonstrates that StreetDesignAI supported flexible exploration while revealing consistent strategic priorities.